PERFORMANCE

 Back to top

 SVALT products are designed to deliver maximum cooling airflow with minimum noise.
-With each new generation, SVALT products becomes more and more obsessed with delivering cooling performance with the least noise.
-The new silent thermally conductive heatsink Cooling Dock DHCR and DHC models represent the pinnacle of silent cooling, however, all fan equipped models have been updated with new ultra-quiet B16 or B14 fan models.
-SVALT doesn’t stop at using an ultra-quiet fan because all cooling systems are fully modular with bolted/snapped assemblies so that fans can be easily accessed and swapped out at any point in the future to meet a users particular needs (see accessories).
+With each new generation, SVALT products become more and more obsessed with delivering cooling performance with the least noise.
+The new silent thermally conductive heatsink Cooling Dock DHCR represents the pinnacle of silent cooling, however, all fan equipped models have been updated with new ultra-quiet fan models.
+SVALT doesn’t stop at using an ultra-quiet fan because all cooling systems are fully modular with bolted/snapped assemblies so that fans can be easily accessed and swapped out at any point in the future to meet a users particular needs.

 SVALT products offer industry leading audio and cooling performance to such an extent that terms like silent and quiet need to be redefined.
 We have discovered that silent and quiet mean something different for most other products and manufacturers.
 SVALT defines noise levels as the following: